Skip to Content

 Factors Influencing Visitation Decisions in Des Moines

-Judges will review many factors before deciding on a final outcome regarding visitation rights.
-The intention is to ensure that the outcome will be based on the “best interests of the child,” or otherwise ideal for the child’s well-being, health, and future.
+Judges weigh many factors before reaching a decision on visitation rights.
+Courts look to base the outcome on the “best interests of the child,” aiming for a resolution that supports the child's health, well-being, and future.

 A judge will evaluate the following factors when reviewing visitation cases:

-In many situations, visitation rights can become contentious if there is a history or allegation of domestic violence or substance abuse.
-In such instances, courts may consider supervised visitation to ensure the child's safety and well-being.
-Parenting plans may also be developed to address and mitigate potential risks, offering structured time for parents to interact with their children under specified conditions.
+Visitation rights sometimes become contentious if there's a history or allegations of domestic violence or substance abuse.
+In these situations, courts may order supervised visitation to safeguard the child's welfare.
+Parenting plans may address and reduce risks, structuring time for parents and children under specified terms.

 Understanding Visitation Laws in Des Moines